ungvilde/FYS-STK4155/project1/README.md

 Here we explore three methods for linear regression which are Ordianry Least Squares, Ridge regression and LASSO regression.
 We'll also be taking a look at some resampling techniques and finally apply these methods on some real terrain data.

+If you want to have a look at the project description you can find it here: [compphysics.github.io/MachineLearning/doc/Projects/2022/Project1/](https://compphysics.github.io/MachineLearning/doc/Projects/2022/Project1/pdf/Project1.pdf).

 ## Classes

 We have decided to take an object oriented approach so here we'll give a simple overview of the classes (they all start with capital letters).
 The classes are commented and documented for easier understanding of these.